 The breakaway area is maybe the most neglected reason for bow and twist.
 It is essential for the performance that the copper on every layer of the breakaway area mimics the copper of the PCB itself.

-Bend and twist management for improved performance is difficult, and includes all the above-mentioned issues.
-It may require a number of sample runs to detect which if the actions that gives the required effect.
-In addition there are a number of actions that could be taken in the soldering and assembly process to improve flatness.
+Bend and twist management for improved performance is difficult and includes all the above-mentioned issues.
+It may require a number of sample runs to detect which if the actions that give the required effect.
+In addition, there are a number of actions that could be taken in the soldering and assembly process to improve flatness.

-Together with our professional manufacturers, Elmatica have the experience and knowledge to guide our customers to achieve better performance.
-For such issues you can contact your dedicated sales contact, who will request assistance from one of our application engineers.
+Together with our professional manufacturers, Elmatica has the experience and knowledge to guide our customers to achieve better performance.
+For such issues, you can contact your dedicated sales contact, who will request assistance from one of our application engineers.